Talent Assessment Project

 - Builds relationships with potential partners for change.

-As a result of the study, a plan will be developed to ensure that MCF graduates are armed with the skills, qualities, experiences and characteristics businesses need to support growth and economic recovery in the State of Michigan.
-The intention is to develop the foundation for a long-term partnership between MCF member institutions and Michigan businesses.
+As a result of the study, a plan will be developed to ensure that MCA graduates are armed with the skills, qualities, experiences and characteristics businesses need to support growth and economic recovery in the State of Michigan.
+The intention is to develop the foundation for a long-term partnership between MCA member institutions and Michigan businesses.